 - The benefits of the tire’s design do not outweigh the risk of danger inherent in such design.6

-Based on the consumer expectation test, in order to recover damages in a defective tire design claim, the plaintiff has to prove the following four elements:
+Based on the consumer expectation test, in order to recover damages in a defective tire design claim, you have to prove the following four elements:

 - The defendant manufactured, distributed, or sold the tire;